 There’s a short, heavily edited version of Plato’s story of Atlantis played over footage of lava.
 Then Nimoy asks if the story was real or the product of someone’s ‘wild imagination.’
 He suggests that Atlantis was technologically advanced, and says that descriptions of it can be found in the writings of ‘the great Greek philosopher: Plato’.

 And we’re off to the Aegean.
-Santerini?
+Is it Santerini?
 Yeah, Santerini.
 Nimoy points out that this tiny island doesn’t seem to fit Plato’s description, but… Well it’s Atlantis anyway, I guess?
 Nimoy points to the ruins of an ancient ruin dug from volcanic ash on Santerini.
 There’s some nice footage of the island and a pretty decent travelogue.

 Now, real Santerini is a fascinating archaeological site.
 Ancient dwellings on the island were buried in a volcanic eruption, and some real archaeologists have speculated that this eruption caused such havoc in the Aegean that it lead to the collapse of the Minoan civilization of Crete.
 Some have even gone a step further to suggest that this collapse was analogous to the Atlantis story.